-Sifa let out a sigh and dropped his innocent tone when he spoke again.
+Sifa exhaled and dropped his innocent tone when he spoke again.
 "I'm not sending you out there when you've never been to this world before.
 You also don't know the language, Scribe.
-I know you're a Transcribe Guardian of Zekk.
-Only the Guardian of Ceng has the gift of speech.
-At least let me give you my gift in English."
+I know you're a Zekk Transcribe Guardian.
+Only the Guardian of Ceng has the gift of speech."

 "I think I can manage," he responded, ignoring the fact that the foreign human knew a whole lot about him than he probably should.
 Who was this guy?
 An Elder God?

-"Do you think I'm a demon or monster working for Deagon or Morose?"
+"Do you think I'm an Elder God, or working for them?"
+He read his mind.

-Sifa gave him a quick tap on the shoulder and the elf spun around ready to take out his sword.
+The mysterious man gave him a quick tap on the shoulder and the elf whirled back around, ready to take out his sword.
 Sifa was gone.

-His eyes darted around but the monk did not reappear.
+His eyes darted around, but he did not reappear.

-He wondered around the sanctuary keeping his guard up.
+He wandered around the sanctuary, keeping his guard up.
 He didn't come into contact with anyone else on his way towards the exit.
-He came to the end of the hall where two giant doors stood before him.
-Before he could figure out how to get through them, they opened up for him.
+He came to the end of the hall where two giant doors stood in front of him.
+Before he could figure out how to get through them, they conveniently opened for him instead.

-Scribe walked out and turned around to get a good look of the building from the outside, but widened his eyes when the doors and temple were gone.
+Scribe sauntered out and turned around so that he could get a good look of the outside view of the building, but widened his eyes when the doors and temple were gone.
 Completely vanished without a trace of existence.

 He turned around and round again.
 He was stuck in the desert without a destination to head towards.

-A grown cat jumped up on Enk's chest and meowed with liking.
-Its fur was ebony and its stature and posture were elegantly majestic with fur of ebony.
-Its greens eyes peered down at Enk with a sparkle saying it was so much more than just a normal primitive feline.
+A grown cat jumped up on Enk's chest and meowed with contentment.
+Its stature and posture were elegantly majestic with fur of ebony.
+Its greens eyes peered down at him with a sparkle saying it was so much more than just a normal primitive feline.
 It had three long tails instead of just one, and its ears were pierced with gold earrings.

-Enk looked up at the cat sitting on him as it started to purr.
+Enk observed the cat seated on him as it started to purr.
 He let out a sigh and petted the fuzzy feline.

 The cat licked his face and meowed again.
-It jumped off his chest and waited.
+It jumped off his chest and waited patiently for him.

-Enk sat up and looked to see what it would do.
-He groaned when he saw that it wanted him to follow.
-He jumped to his feet and the cat took off down the hall.
-The bobcat had no trouble keeping up but the cat was fast.
-Faster than any other cat.
+Enk sat up and looked to see what it wanted.
+He groaned when he saw that it wanted him to follow, rolling to his feet.
+He trailed it as it took off down the gallery.

-They came to a metal door and the cat jumped up onto Enk's shoulder, perching itself contently by his face.
+They came to a metal door and the cat jumped up onto Enk's shoulder, perching itself merrily by his face.

 The cat swung one tail around his head, dangling a key from a small string attached to it.

-He hesitated but gently took the key.
+He hesitated, but gently received the key.
 He eyed the cat.
 Animals on Earth were not advanced, but this one seemed to have a bright mind of its own.
 The fact that it had three tails was odd enough.